CEO Report

 And then, there she was!
 In Michigan.
 WAY INTO MICHIGAN.

-Due to the addition of this vehicle, we estimate that we were able to find and reach at least 100 people experiencing homelessness this year.
+Due to the addition of this vehicle, we estimate that we were able to find and reach at least 100 additional people experiencing homelessness this year.

 Welcome to the team, Fury!
 We are going to do a lot of good with you!
 Special thanks to The Osborne Charitable Trust, whose generous donation made this vehicle possible for us.